simonw/s3-credentials/README.md

 ### Using a custom policy

-The policy documents applied by this tool can be seen in [policies.py](https://github.com/simonw/s3-credentials/blob/main/s3_credentials/policies.py).
+The policy documents applied by this tool [are listed below](https://github.com/simonw/s3-credentials/blob/main/README.md#policy-documents).

 If you want to use a custom policy document you can do so using the `--policy` option.

 First, create your policy document as a JSON file that looks something like this: